-Beginning January 1, 2018, certain marketplace facilitators, remote sellers, and referrers have new obligations related to the collection of sales or use taxes or the providing of notifications.
+Beginning January 1, 2018, certain marketplace facilitators, remote sellers, and referrers have new obligations related to the collection of sales or use taxes or notifying purchasers that they may owe use tax.

 Depending on its activities, one business can be a marketplace facilitator, a remote seller, or a referrer, or any combination of these activities.

 What is a marketplace facilitator?

 Generally, a marketplace facilitator contracts with marketplace sellers to facilitate sales of the sellers’ products through a marketplace.

 See more information on marketplace seller.